-.
-Description The subjects comprise a detached chalet villa.
-Accommodation Accommodation on GROUND FLOOR:- Entrance Hallway, Living Room, Kitchen/Family Room, Sitting Room/Bedroom 4, Shower Room and Conservatory.
-FIRST FLOOD: Split Lovel Landing Redroom 1 Redroom FIRST FLOOR:- Split Level Landing, Bedroom 1, Bedroom, 2, Bedroom 3 and Family Bathroom.
-Gross internal floor area (m2) Gross Internal Floor Area 142m2 or thereby.
-Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise a detached bungalow.
+Accommodation Ground Floor: Entrance Vestibule, Reception Hallway, Living Room, Sitting Room, Master Bedroom with En Suite Bathroom, Bedroom Two, Family Bathroom, Open Plan Kitchen/Dining/Living Room, Utility Room.
+Attic Level: Landing, Bedroom Three, Bedroom Four, Bedroom Five/Study, WC.
+Gross internal floor area (m2) 230 sq m or thereby.
+Neighbourhood and location The subjects are located within Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 50 years approximately.
-Weather Dry and clear.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where January States appropriate.
-There is a single stack which would appear to be of brick construction rendered externally.
+Age 80 years approximately.
+Weather Dry but overcast.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Chimney stacks were seen to be of brick construction rendered externally.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space

+binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design overlaid with concrete tiles.
-The roof incorporates dorner projections to both front and rear which have flat sections of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch and ladder provision within the ceiling of the upper landing.
-This revealed a timber framed roof structure which was found to be partly floored providing storage accommodation.
-Our inspection was carried out from the hatch only.
+The principle roof was seen of pitched hipped design overlaid with concrete tiles.
+The rear projection would appear to be of flat platform design overlaid with mineralised felt.
+Roof coverings over attic level would appear to be a combination of pitched tile and flat platform design again overlaid with mineralised felt or similar materials.
+Limited access was available to the eaves which revealed a timber framed roof structure.
+Limited insulation was noted.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in uPVC materials.
+Rainwater fittings are formed in UPVC and cast iron materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls would appear to be of traditional cavity brick/block construction rendered externally.
-L
+Main walls would appear to be of traditional cavity brick/block construction rendered externally.